iMEdD-Lab/open-data/COVID-19/README.md

 #### Notes
 - The "pop11" column holds the data on the resident population based on the 2011 census, as provided by the [Hellenic Statistical Authority](https://www.statistics.gr/el/statistics/-/publication/SAM03/-).
-- Figures about cases and deaths by prefecture/regional unit in Greece have still been maintained in greece_v2.csv, greece_cases_v2.csv and greece_deaths_v2.csv respectively.
-Please find more information on these below.

 ### 4. greece_v2.csv
 Cumulative data about COVID-19 cases, deaths, critically ill, and recovered patients by prefecture/regional unit in Greece.
 Data refer to figures known at the time this specific CSV file was published.
 The value "<b><i>No Location Provided</b></i>" in the "county_en" column means that the prefecture/regional unit has not been known for the relevant estimated number of cases, of deaths, of critically ill patients, and of people who recovered.